manuelkoberczerny/assessing-TRPL-with-bayesian-inference_and-MCMC/README.md

 Then open 1-Bayes_MCMC_algorithm/Setup_inference.ipynb to run an inference.

 ### Running Inference
-To run the inference, create a .csv file with the columns: file name (no .txt)  |  thickness (nm)  |  side (1 or 2)  |  alpha (cm-1)  |  reflectance  |  Intensity  |  max_time (ns)
+To run the inference, create a .csv file with the columns:<br>
+file name (no .txt)  |  thickness (nm)  |  side (1 or 2)  |  alpha (cm-1)  |  reflectance  |  Intensity  |  max_time (ns)

 Add the file path to the jupyter notebook and run the inference.